dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 This is helpful to put things in perspective.
 If you drink a Diet Coke, you get 2.6 mg/kg of aspartame, assuming you weight 70 kg.
 That's around 20 times less than the government recommended limits.
 It's also around *1000 times* less than doses that do not show harms in animals.

-### Magnuson et al.

-Paper: Magnuson et al. [*Aspartame: A Safety Evaluation Based on Current Use Levels, Regulations, and Toxicological and Epidemiological Studies*](https://doi.org/10.1080/10408440701516184).
-Critical Reviews in Toxicology, 2007.
+**Magnuson et al. [*Aspartame: A Safety Evaluation Based on Current Use Levels, Regulations, and Toxicological and Epidemiological Studies*](https://doi.org/10.1080/10408440701516184).
+Critical Reviews in Toxicology, 2007.**

 This is a 99-page paper that's been cited 430 times so far.
 The conclusions are kind of feisty.

 ![magnuson](/img/aspartame/magnuson.svg)

-Note that this study was funded by Ajinomoto via some kind of blind-trust arrangement.

 <details markdown="1">
-<summary>(details of sponsorship)</summary>
+<summary>Note that this study was funded by Ajinomoto via some kind of blind-trust arrangement.</summary>

 The paper describes it this way: